What Is a Michigan Contractor License Bond?

 How Much Does a Michigan Contractor License Bond Cost?

 The surety company reviews a contractor's credit history to evaluate the financial risk of issuing a bond as part of the process.
-Contractors who have less than ideal credit are likely to pay a higher bond price than those who have strong credit histories.
+Contractors who have less than ideal credit can still purchase a bond, but they are likely to pay a higher bond price than those who have strong credit histories.

-How do You Get a Michigan Contractor License Bond?
+How Do I Renew My Michigan Contractor License Bond?